statgenetics/statgen-courses/README.md

 where `<machine URL>` is the address you used to login the cloud VM, port number is what you see above, in this case `8847`.

-It is important to start the server from `root` because this will set the permission of the shared folder correctly.
-This should be done before the course starts, ideally right after running [the setup script](https://github.com/statgenetics/statgen-courses/blob/master/src/vm-setup.sh).
+It is important to start the server from `root` because this will set the permission of the shared folder correctly for users of the Jupyter server to share files.
+These servers should be started beforehand for users to access, ideally right after running [the setup script](https://github.com/statgenetics/statgen-courses/blob/master/src/vm-setup.sh).

 **Note: if you (as a developer) would like to modify the notebook on cloud server please remember to download it to your local computer after modifications; or save to `workdir` and download from there later.
 The docker container does not preserve changes made to the notebook in it.**